barionleg/cesium.wiki.gs/Cesium-Terrain-Server.md

 The tiles are 65x65 vertices and overlap their neighbors at their edges.
 In other words, at the root, the eastern-most column of heights in the western tile is identical to the western-most column of heights in the eastern tile.

 Terrain tiles are served gzipped.
 Once extracted, they are at least 8,452 bytes in size.
-The bulk of the file is a simple array of 16-bit, little-endian, integer heights arranged from north to south and from west to east - the first 2 bytes are the height in the northwest corner, and the next 2 bytes are the height at the location just to the east of there.
+The first and most important part of the file is a simple array of 16-bit, little-endian, integer heights arranged from north to south and from west to east - the first 2 bytes are the height in the northwest corner, and the next 2 bytes are the height at the location just to the east of there.
 Each height is the number of 1/5 meter units above -1000 meters.
 The total size of the post data is `65 * 65 * 2 = 8450` bytes.

 Following the height data is one additional byte which is a bit mask indicating which child tiles are present.
 The bit values are as follows: